MarlinFirmware/Marlin/README.md

     <br />
     <a href="https://twitter.com/MarlinFirmware"><img alt="Follow MarlinFirmware on Twitter" src="https://img.shields.io/twitter/follow/MarlinFirmware?style=social&logo=twitter"></a>
 </p>
+Additional documentation about Makaira might be found on this [project's wiki](https://github.com/marlin-fl-ex/Makaira/wiki) (one can dream, right?).

-Additional documentation can be found at the [Marlin Home Page](https://marlinfw.org/).
+Additional documentation about Marlin can be found at the [Marlin Home Page](https://marlinfw.org/).
 Please test this firmware and let us know if it misbehaves in any way.
 Volunteers are standing by!

 ## Marlin 2.1 Bugfix Branch